ITByteOrg/devops-world/README.md

 ---

 ## Overview
-This repository contains a simple Python application that will be integrated into a larger DevOps stack, but it **only includes the application itself**—not infrastructure, security, or monitoring configurations.
-Those components are managed separately in their respective repositories:
+This repository contains a simple Python application slightly more interesting than "Hello World".
+In this journey, I'm focusing on the DevOps stack.
+This repo is only for the application, as separate repos were set up for infrastructure, security, and monitoring configurations.
+As the project progresses, the repository links below will expand with details on cloud deployment, CI/CD pipelines, security scanning, and monitoring practices.

 - **DevOps Infrastructure:** [`devops-infra`](https://github.com/ITByteEnthusiast/devops-infra/blob/main/README.md)
 - **DevOps Security:** [`devops-security`](https://github.com/ITByteEnthusiast/devops-security/blob/main/README.md)
 - **DevOps Monitoring:** [`devops-monitoring`](https://github.com/ITByteEnthusiast/devops-monitoring/blob/main/README.md)

-For details on cloud deployment, CI/CD pipelines, security scanning, and monitoring setup, refer to the above repositories.

 ---

 ## Getting Started

 ### Prerequisites
-Ensure you have the following installed:
+You’ll want a dependable tool for editing and managing your files — modern IDEs make that process much more efficient.
+While it's technically possible to build everything using something like Notepad, modern IDEs offer far more—integrated debugging, IntelliSense, and a smoother development experience overall.
+There are excellent open-source options, so explore a few and choose one that suits your workflow.

+Here's what I used
 - Visual Studio Code (or any IDE that supports the latest version of Python)
 - Python (latest version recommended)
 - pip (for dependency management)
 - Git (to clone the repository)
+- Obsidian - started using this for markdown editing, but decided VS Code is enough for my needs and fits my workflow better.

 ### Installation